Survivor Series (2017): Background

-Survivor Series is an annual gimmick pay-per-view (PPV) and WWE Network event, produced every November by WWE since 1987.
-The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving.
+The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
 In 2016, WWE reintroduced the brand extension, again splitting the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Subsequently, the 2016 event featured several interpromotional matches to determine which was the better brand, similar to the previous Bragging Rights pay-per-view.
 This was the genesis for the theme of Survivor Series 2017, which was brand supremacy.
-The 31st event in the Survivor Series chronology, it was scheduled to be held November 19, 2017, at the Toyota Center in Houston, Texas.
+Announced on November 17, 2016, the 31st Survivor Series was scheduled to be held November 19, 2017, at the Toyota Center in Houston, Texas.
+In addition to airing on traditional pay-per-view worldwide, the event was livestreamed on the WWE Network.
+Travel packages became available on December 6 while individual tickets went on sale on December 9.

 As part of the brand supremacy theme, the 2017 event had traditional Survivor Series matches between the two brands.
 It also featured every champion of the Raw brand facing their counterpart of the SmackDown brand in non-title matches: Raw's Universal Champion against SmackDown's WWE Champion, the Raw Women's Champion against the SmackDown Women's Champion, Raw's Intercontinental Champion against SmackDown's United States Champion, and the Raw Tag Team Champions against the SmackDown Tag Team Champions.
 As the Raw brand's WWE Cruiserweight Championship was the only title of its kind in WWE, it was the only title to be defended, which occurred on the Survivor Series Kickoff pre-show.